g0mb4/nmsd/README.md

 # nmsd

-Numerical solutions of the mass-spring-damper model.
+Numerical solutions of the Mass-Spring-Damper model.

 ![msd](msd.png)